luizalabs/juggernaut/README.md

 ## An unstoppable boilerplate

-The main goal of **Juggernaut** is to set patterns to be followed by any and every Softbox front-end developer working on React projects.
+The main goal of **Juggernaut** is to set patterns to be followed by any and every Luizalabs front-end developer working on React projects.
+Check out the patterns we defined this document bellow.

 <p align="center">
 	<img src="src/assets/images/juggernaut.gif" width="400px" />